codingwatermelon/codingwatermelon.github.io/_posts/2022-02-06-how-to-make-a-discord-bot.md

       - [https://discord.js.org/#/docs/main/stable/general/welcome](https://discord.js.org/#/docs/main/stable/general/welcome)

 {:start="4"}
-**4. Set up the Docker image and container**
+4. **Set up the Docker image and container**
     - I used [this article](https://nodejs.org/en/docs/guides/nodejs-docker-webapp/) to figure out how to 'Dockerize' the Node app
     - Make sure that if you share your code with others to strip out any sensitive information, like client tokens.
 Check out my video or see the sources below if you want to learn more about how everything works up to this point.
     - If you'd like to copy the app that I built, you can use these commands (substitute the first part of the directory in `-v` before the `:` accordingly) and then skip to step 5:
         - `docker pull jftorres/armv7ttsapp`
         - `docker run -p 49160:8080 -v /home/pi/discordbot/media:/usr/src/app/media -d jftorres/armv7ttsapp`
-   - If you'd like to build the image, you need to create a Dockerfile (see mine as an example).
+   - If you'd like to build the image yourself, you need to create a Dockerfile (see mine as an example).
-   - Once all the files are created (shown in image below), run the `docker build` command:
+   - Once all the files are created (shown in image below), run the `docker build` command (substitute Docker image name accordingly):
    ![dockerbuild](/resources/02-DiscordBot/dockerbuild.png)

 {:start="5"}
-**5. Install dependencies**
+5. **Install dependencies**
     - I created a script to install the dependencies needed for this project
     {% highlight shell %}
     # Allow your user to sudo (where "pi" is your user)